 These quarterly grant pre-review sessions are intended to supplement advice from mentors.
-The feedback will allow applicants to receive a wide range of perspectives and to better prepare for critiques from study section members.
+The feedback allows applicants to receive a wide range of perspectives and to better prepare for critiques from study section members.

 All sessions take place at 4 p.m. in room BL6.416.

 - January 2014

 - April 2014

 The Clinical Research Engagement Workgroup allows investigators (particularly more junior investigators) to receive a wide range of viewpoints on research data and ideas.
 The feedback will supplement and expand upon feedback from mentors.
 New members are welcome to join by emailing Sherwood Brown, M.D., Ph.D., at email@example.com.

 The monthly meetings take place at noon the third Tuesday of each month in room BL6.416.

 - September 17, 2013

 - December 17, 2013

 - March 18, 2014